SAP Negotiations

 If SAP resists outright reductions, negotiate flexibility to reallocate the spend.
 For example, if you drop 200 users of one cloud service, you can apply that value to another SAP product or additional modules you need, rather than simply losing it.

-Trap: The trap is straightforward โ€“ if you sign a completely fixed contract with no flexibility, you could be stuck overpaying if your business downsizes or strategy changes.
-Weโ€™ve seen companies lock in a 3-year subscription for 10,000 users, then a merger or efficiency effort cuts that to 8,000 actual users โ€“ yet they still paid for 10,000 the whole term.
+Weโ€™ve seen companies lock in a 3-year subscription for 10,000 users, then a merger or efficiency effort reduces that to 8,000 actual users โ€“ yet they still paid for 10,000 users for the entire term.

 Thatโ€™s money wasted that procurement could have saved with a flexibility clause.
 Another pitfall is focusing only on adding future licenses (SAP will gladly include easy terms for you to add moreโ€”they want that), but not the right to reduce.